dell/csm-docs/content/docs/csidriver/features/powerscale.md

 ## NAT Support

-CSI Driver for Dell EMC PowerScale is supported in the NAT environment.
+CSI Driver for Dell PowerScale is supported in the NAT environment.

 ## Configurable permissions for volume directory